cairis-platform/cairis/docs/doc.rst

    specified.

--  If a rich picture or context diagram has been agreed, click on the Rich Picture tab and, by right clicking on the page to bring up the Load Image option from the speed menu, select a rich picture to import.
-Please note that the image itself is NOT imported into the database, only the file path to the picture.
+-  If a rich picture or context diagram has been agreed, click on the Rich Picture tab, and click on the image (or avatar if not not rich picture has been defined) to import.

 -  Names or terms that the readership of the specification may be unfamiliar with can be added to the project on an on-going basis.
-To add a term, click on the Naming Conventions tab, right click on the name page, and select Add from the speed menu.
-This opens a window which allows a name and a definition to be added to the naming convention list.
+To add a term, click on the Naming Conventions tab, and click on the Add symbol This opens a form which allows a name and a definition to be added to the naming convention list.
 To modify an existing entry, double click on the try and make the required modifications.
 Entries can also be deleted from the right-click speed menu.

 -  Clicking on the Contributors tab opens the Contributors page.
-To add a contributor, right click on the page and select Add from the speed menu to open the Add Contributor dialog box.
+To add a contributor, click on the Add symbol to open the Add Contributor form.
    Contributors can be either a participant, facilitator, or scribe; these reflect the roles that people take in participatory workshops.

 Environments